Intersystem Enrollment Programs

-Students have until the end of the 8th day of instruction to drop a class through their Student Center.
-No entry is made on their academic records.
+Students have until the end of the 8th day of instruction to drop classes through their Student Center.
+No enrollment history appears on the academic record.
 At the end of the regular add/drop period the instructor must assume that any student who has not dropped voluntarily remains officially enrolled in the class.
 For information on withdrawing after the end of the regular add/drop period see Withdrawals from Courses.

 First class meeting: An instructor may drop a student from a class if the student is not present at the end of the first class meeting.

 Footnote requirement: An instructor may drop a student from a class if the footnote requirements, as stated in PASS (online Schedule of Classes), are not met.

 Prerequisite missing: An instructor may drop a student from a class if the prerequisite requirements, as stated in the catalog course description, have not been completed.